Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 1050 3GB should be a bit faster than the Radeon R7 250X in general. (explain)
+Memory BandwidthThe GeForce GTX 1050 3GB should in theory be just a bit faster than the Radeon R7 250X overall. (explain)

-Texel RateThe GeForce GTX 1050 3GB is quite a bit (approximately 67%) faster with regards to AF than the Radeon R7 250X. (explain)
+Texel RateThe GeForce GTX 1050 3GB should be quite a bit (approximately 67%) faster with regards to anisotropic filtering than the Radeon R7 250X. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 1050 3GB is the winner, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 1050 3GB is superior to the Radeon R7 250X, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison